Update for 2014: Sugarbush Adventure Camp now has themes for each week. Learn more from my post on All Mountain Mamas.

 What are some other things I like about the camp at Sugarbush?
 The fact that they serve the kids lunch every day (yesterday was “Taco Tuesday” and the boys loved that dessert was chocolate pudding).
 The laid-back counselors, many of whom return year after year.
 And the rustic overnight that is offered on Thursdays.
 The kids ride the ski lift to an unelectrified cabin on the mountain where they roast hot dogs and make s’mores and sleep on the floor.

 Last year the night of the sleepover was a stormy one, but the counselors still contrived to get the kids up on the mountain before the weather set in.
-This made for an especially exciting sleepover with dramatic flashes of lightening illuminating the mountains, just like in a spooky story.
+This made for an especially exciting sleepover with dramatic flashes of lightning illuminating the mountains, just like in a spooky story.
+I was told that the kids were curled up in their custom face pajamas, watching the flashes of light and listening to the storm raging outside.
+They wanted to tell ghost stories but lost their nerves to the storm.
+Still, it was very exciting for them.

 Neither of my kids can wait for a sleepover repeat this year (although no lightening is in the forecast, I think they may both be holding out hope).
 Teddy is especially thrilled that when he brushes his teeth he can just spit over the railing into the woods.